pritamjoardar/bemyvalentine/README.md

 It's a fun project !
 You send it to your crush and there are no option to be rejected.

+You can preview and try the website live in Vercel here : [valentine-pearl-eta.vercel.app](https://valentine-pearl-eta.vercel.app/)

 https://github.com/pritamjoardar/bemyvalentine/assets/111422356/befd3b0c-d2a2-4141-9937-afa8f023c460